Flashdance: Plot

-Alexandra "Alex" Owens (Jennifer Beals) is an eighteen-year-old welder at a steel mill in Pittsburgh, Pennsylvania, who lives with her dog, Grunt, in a converted warehouse.
+Alex Owens is an eighteen-year-old welder at a steel mill in Pittsburgh, who lives with her pit bull male dog, Grunt, in a converted warehouse.
 She aspires to become a professional dancer, but has no formal dance training and works as a nightly cabaret performer at Mawby's, a neighborhood bar and grill.

 Lacking family, Alex bonds with her coworkers at Mawby's, some of whom also aspire to greater artistic achievements.
-Jeanie (Sunny Johnson), a waitress, is training to be a figure skater, while her boyfriend, short-order cook Richie (Kyle T. Heffner), hopes to become a stand-up comic.
+Jeanie, a waitress, is training to be a figure skater, while her boyfriend, short-order cook Richie, hopes to become a stand-up comic.

-One night, Alex catches the eye of customer Nick Hurley (Michael Nouri), the owner of the steel mill where she works.
-After learning that Alex is one of his employees, Nick pursues her on the job, though Alex turns down his advances.
-Alex is also approached by Johnny C. (Lee Ving), who wants her to dance at his nearby strip club, Zanzibar.
+One night, Alex catches the eye of customer Nick Hurley, the owner of the steel mill where she works.
+After learning that she is one of his employees, he pursues her on the job, though Alex turns down his advances.
+Alex is also approached by Johnny C., who wants her to dance at his nearby strip club, Zanzibar.

-After seeking counsel from her mentor, retired ballerina Hanna Long (Lilia Skala), Alex attempts to apply to the Pittsburgh Conservatory of Dance and Repertory.
+After seeking counsel from her mentor, retired ballerina Hanna Long, Alex attempts to apply to the Pittsburgh Conservatory of Dance and Repertory.
 She becomes intimidated by the scope of the application process, which includes listing all prior dance experience and education, so she leaves without applying.
 Leaving Mawby's one evening, Richie and Alex are assaulted by Johnny C. and his bodyguard, Cecil.
-Nick intervenes, and after taking Alex home, the two begin a relationship.
+Nick intervenes, and after following Alex home, the two begin a relationship.

 In a skating competition, Jeanie falls twice during her performance and sits defeated on the ice before being helped away.
 Discouraged by her failure and the departure of Richie, who has decided to try his luck in Los Angeles, Jeanie begins dating Johnny C. and working as one of his strippers at Zanzibar.
-After finding out about Jeanie's situation from Jake, Alex finds her and drags her out of Zanzibar.
+After finding out about Jeanie's situation from Jake, the owner of Mawby's, Alex finds her and drags her out of Zanzibar.
 Jeanie is angry, but she soon realizes her mistake.

-After seeing Nick with a woman at the ballet one night, Alex throws a rock through a window of his house, only to discover that it was his ex-wife (Belinda Bauer), whom he was meeting for a charity function.
+After seeing Nick with a woman at the ballet one night, Alex throws a rock through a window of his house, only to discover that it was his ex-wife, whom he was meeting for a charity function.
 Alex and Nick reconcile, and she gains the courage to apply to the Conservatory.
-Nick uses his connections with the arts council to get Alex an audition.
-Upon discovering this, Alex is furious with Nick because she did not get the opportunity based on merit, and she decides not to go through with the audition.
-Seeing the results of others' failed dreams and after the sudden death of Hanna, Alex becomes despondent about her future, but finally decides to go through with the audition.
+He uses his connections with the arts council to get Alex an audition, as she does not have formal dance training.

+Upon discovering this, Alex is furious with Nick because she did not get the opportunity based on her own merit, so she decides not to go to the audition.
+After the sudden death of Hanna and seeing the results of others' failed dreams, Alex becomes despondent over her future, but following a conversation with another dancer at Mawby's, who encourages her to persevere, Alex has a change of heart and goes through with the audition after all.